Ventricular Septal Defect Surgery for Children

 At home after the procedure:

 Ask what medicines your child needs to take.
 Your child may need to take certain medicines

 for a short time after the surgery.
 Give pain medicines as needed.

 Most children can get back to their normal activities when they get home.
 But they

 may tire more easily for a while.
-Children should not do activities that might lead
+They shouldn't do activities that might lead to

 Your child may need to have stitches removed in a follow-up appointment.
 Keep all